Hell's Kitchen (1998 film)

-Hell's Kitchen is a 1998 film starring Rosanna Arquette, William Forsythe, Angelina Jolie, Mekhi Phifer, and Johnny Whitworth.
+Hell's Kitchen is a 1998 American crime drama film starring Rosanna Arquette, William Forsythe, Angelina Jolie, Mekhi Phifer, and Johnny Whitworth.
 The film was written and directed by Tony Cinciripini.
 The film had a budget of $6,000,000 but grossed only $4,322 on its opening weekend.

 Plot summary

 When a robbery goes awry, the bandits end up accidentally killing one of their own.
 Johnny, one of the robbers, goes to jail for five years.
 His ex-girlfriend, Gloria, holds him responsible for the death of her brother, the one killed during the robbery.
 Upon Johnny's release, she wants her new boyfriend to kill him.
 Only trouble is, the boyfriend knows it wasn't Johnny's fault, and can't bring himself to kill him.
 Meanwhile, Johnny tries to turn his life around by becoming a boxer and training under a former heavyweight contender.